OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-09.md

 ## Joshua 9:27

-That day he made them woodcutters and water carriers for the congregation and for the altar of the Lord—at the place the Lord would choose—and that is what they are to this day.
+That day he made the Gibeonites woodcutters and water carriers for the assembly and for the altar of the Lord, at the place He would choose.
+And that is what they are to this day.